 There are lots of shipment packaging options out there for businesses to choose from.
 The choice you ultimately make is mostly determined by the size, weight and type of product you’re shipping.
 Here are some of them:

 - Chipboard and paperboard boxes: These types of boxes are made from pliable and bendable chip cardboard.
 They are mostly lightweight and brown or white in color, respectively.
-They are mostly used for cosmetics, pharmaceuticals, gift and shelf packaging.
+They are mostly used for cosmetics, pharmaceuticals, gifts, and shelf packaging.

-- Corrugated boxes: This type of box is very sturdy and as such, can withstand moderate weights.
+- Corrugated boxes: This type of box is very sturdy and can withstand moderate weights.
 Being made of corrugated material, it also provides some cushioning for your products.
 They are available in various sizes and suitable for shipments with longer destinations.